The Hounds of the Morrigan

 The Hounds of the Morrigan is a children's novel by the Irish writer Pat O'Shea.
 It was published in 1985, after taking thirteen years to complete.
 The novel recounts the adventures of 10-year-old Pidge and his younger sister, Brigit, battling with characters from Celtic mythology.
+It has been described by the novelist Anna Carey, writing in The Irish Times, as a "hilarious, scary fantasy novel ... possibly the greatest Irish children's book ever written".

 Plot

 In a Galway bookshop, Pidge buys a book called A Book of Patrick's Writing and accidentally frees an evil serpent, Olc-Glas, from inside it.
 Pidge and his five-year-old sister, Brigit, are then caught up in a battle between good (the Dagda) and evil (the Morrigan).
 Talking animals and other figures from Celtic mythology help them, and they travel to Tír na nÓg.

 Setting

 The Irish Times wrote that "the unspoilt countryside around Lough Corrib provided the inspiration" for the book.